lucasotanez/paywall-sentry/README.md

 - That's it!
 The extension will automatically detect search results that require subscriptions and warn you accordingly.

+## :zap: Usage
+The extension detects and flags all paywalled sites out of the box.
+There are 2 classes of paywalls:
+- **Soft**: Denoted by a **[❗]** icon and a *yellow* link color.
+Soft paywalls allow free use for a limited time.
+For example a news outlet with a soft paywall may allow users to read 5 free articles before demanding a subscription.
+- **Hard**: Denoted by a **[✘]** icon and a *red* link color.
+Hard paywalls are stricter than soft paywalls and do not allow any access without a subscription.

-## :heavy_plus_sign: Configuration
+## :v: Configuration
 If you have active subscriptions for certain websites that may be flagged by Paywall Sentry, you can add them in the extension options:

-- Click the extensions icon in the top righ of your browser (the puzzle piece icon)
+- Click the extensions icon in the top right of your browser (the puzzle piece icon)
 - Click the three dots next to Paywall Sentry
 - Select "Options"
 - In the options page, you can enter the base url of any subscriptions you may have. <br>